NeuraiProject/neurai-key/README.md

-# ravencoin-key
+# neurai-key

-Generate Ravencoin addresses from a mnemonic phrase following the standards BIP32, BIP39, BIP44.
+Generate Neurai addresses from a mnemonic phrase following the standards BIP32, BIP39, BIP44.

-That is, use your 12 words to get addresses for Ravencoin mainnet and testnet.
+That is, use your 12 words to get addresses for Neurai mainnet and testnet.
-The library also support Evrmorecoin EVR, both mainnet and testnet.

 ## Example get external and internal (change) addresses by path